braam-76/mini-in-one.nvim/README.md

 # mini-in-one.nvim

-Configure all your [mini.nvim](https://github.com/echasnovski/mini.nvim) plugins in a single setup call, and access their modules directly from the returned table.
+Configure all your [mini.nvim](https://github.com/echasnovski/mini.nvim) plugins in a single table.

 > mini-in-one.nvim is just a thin wrapper.
 All credit for the actual functionality goes to [@echasnovski](https://github.com/echasnovski) and the [mini.nvim](https://github.com/echasnovski/mini.nvim) project — one of the most thoughtfully designed plugin ecosystems in Neovim.